jambonz/public-apps-ws/README.md

 ## Overview

-To support the jambonz websocket api the following helper classes and functions were added:
+To support the jambonz websocket api the following helper classes and functions were added to the [jambonz node client](https://github.com/jambonz/jambonz-node):
 - WsSession: a websocket session
 - WsRouter: a utility class for routing URLs based on paths
 - handleProtocols: a function that establishes the proper websocket subprotocol.